Going Beyond Narragansett Bay!

 This year, with a grant from 11th Hour Racing, Clean Ocean Access is planning to put Marina Trash Skimmers in Groton, CT, Providence, RI and New Bedford, MA.
 All of the skimmers will be located in highly visible and accessible sites to promote engagement of students through educational programming, along with educational signage for those walking by.

 Stay tuned for launch dates and celebrations!

 Marina Trash Skimmers are a great addition to almost any harbor or marina.
-Clean Ocean Access has become an expert on this topic and is available to help with questions.
-If you’re interested in installing a marina trash skimmer contact: firstname.lastname@example.org
+Clean Ocean Access has become experts on this topic and is available to help with questions.
+If you’re interested in installing a marina trash skimmer contact: firstname.lastname@example.org.

 Header image: Dave McLaughlin the Co-Founder and Executive Director of Clean Ocean Access, leads a tour educating visitors and locals about the benefits of having a marina trash skimmer installed in the harbor.
 Photo credit: Clean Ocean Access